Recorded on: 7/15/2024

 (Based on engagement, goal alignment, and key moment analysis)

-The therapist and client share a relatively balanced talk time distribution.
-The therapist speaks slightly more than the client, but this is expected in a therapy setting where the therapist guides the conversation and provides support.
-The client is actively participating and sharing their thoughts and feelings.
+The therapist and client talk time distribution is relatively balanced.
+The therapist speaks slightly more than the client, which is typical in a therapy session to guide the conversation and provide support, but the client has ample opportunity to express their thoughts and feelings.